OpenFAST/openfast/docs/source/test.rst

 and can be initialized with ``git submodule update --init --recursive`` or updated with ``git submodule update``.

+The build process contains useful defaults, but may need some configuring for a particular build environment.CMake variables can be configured in the CMake GUI or in the command line interface with the command ``ccmake``.

 If the test will be executed without building OpenFAST, set the ``OPENFAST_EXECUTABLE`` CMake variable to the executable to test.
-CMake variables can be configured in the CMake GUI or in the command line interface with the command ``ccmake ../reg_tests``.
+Configure this CMake variables with ``ccmake ../reg_tests``.

+If the test will be executed after building OpenFAST, leave the ``OPENFAST_EXECUTABLE`` CMake variable as its default value.
+The build process will place the new binary at this location, so CTest is already configured correctly.
+If needed, look at the `Installing OpenFAST <install.html>`__ page for details on configuring this build target.

 Running the automated test
 --------------------------